TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ## Atomic Subsystem Specifications
 ***

-Based on the high-level design, provide a comprehensive description of the functions each subsection will perform.

-Include a description of the interfaces between this subsystem and other subsystems:
-- Give the type of signal (e.g. power, analog signal, serial communication, wireless communication, etc).
-- Clearly define the direction of the signal (input or output).
-- Document the communication protocols used.
-- Specifying what data will be sent and what will be received.

-Detail the operation of the subsystem:
-- Illustrate the expected user interface, if applicable.
-- Include functional flowcharts that capture the major sequential steps needed to achieve the desired functionalities.

-For all subsystems, formulate detailed "shall" statements.
-Ensure these statements are comprehensive enough so that an engineer who is unfamiliar with your project can design the subsystem based on your specifications.
-Assume the role of the customer in this context to provide clear and precise requirements.

-( We need to address what each system is doing as well as what systems our system supports/provides information to.
-Each system should have a customer and a )

 ### Power System - Austin

 The power system is responsible for providing adequate power to all loads across the Induction Heater Controller.
 All the power distribution will be across a PCB.
 In addition to power supply, this system will ensure the power signals transferred across the power system and other systems receive smooth and stable signals without major noise or surges.